Demountable Rack Offload and Pickup System: IMMLC

 Production of the Foden IMMLCs began in January 1994.
 404 were introduced.
 These vehicles were primarily supplied to the Royal Artillery in support of the AS90.
 These vehicles differed significantly from the Leyland DAF variants, notably with Foden cabs, but with increased ground clearance, and Perkins (Shrewsbury) Eagle 350 MX diesel engines.
 The IMMLC vehicles again had a specifically designed trailer, for the transportation of replacement engines for the AS90.

 Replacement

-As both vehicles are now out of commercial production, resulting in vastly reduced and resultantly higher cost spares provision, and taking into account the wider geographic nature of modern British Army deployment, the MOD is developing a replacement under the Enhanced Pallet Load System (EPLS), which will be based on the 15 tonne MAN SV.
+As both vehicles are now out of commercial production, resulting in vastly reduced and resultantly higher cost spares provision, and taking into account the wider geographic nature of modern British Army deployment, the MOD have retired and replaced them with the Enhanced Pallet Load System (EPLS), which is based on the 15 tonne MAN SV.